Henry George (cyclist)

 Henry George (18 February 1891 - 6 January 1976) was a Belgian track cycling racer who competed in the 1920 Summer Olympics.

-During the First World War, George served in the Belgian army and was part of the Belgian Expeditionary Corps in Russia, fighting on the Eastern Front along with Imperial Russian forces.
+During the First World War, George served in the Belgian Army.
+He was part of the Belgian Expeditionary Corps in Russia, fighting on the Eastern Front along with Imperial Russian forces against the advancing forces of the Central Powers.

-In 1920 he won the gold medal in the 50 kilometres competition.
+In 1920, at the Antwerp Summer Olympics, he won the gold medal in the 50 kilometres cycling competition.